Neuromuscular disorders

 Common symptoms

-Neuromuscular conditions cause a diverse set of symptoms, depending on which part of the nervous system or muscles is affected.
-Recognizing the early signs is an important step towards getting you the help and support you need.
+Neuromuscular disorders cause a variety of symptoms depending on which part of the nervous system or muscles is affected.
+Recognizing early signs is an important step in receiving appropriate support.

-The following information is about adults.
-Neuromuscular conditions may look slightly different in children.
-Discover common neuromuscular symptoms in children, along with exceptional pediatric assessments and care.
+The information below refers to adults.
+Neuromuscular disorders in children may present differently.
+You can explore common neuromuscular symptoms in children along with specialized pediatric assessment and care.

 Muscle weakness